cybertomp-framework/cybertomp-framework.github.io/cla.md

   - "/assets/img/section-cover.png"
 ---

+The following Contribution License Agreement will appear whenever a contribution is made to any of the projects that form the **CyberTOMP®** framework.
+It must be signed and accepted by the contributor before the contribution can even be considered for review.

+# Contribution License Agreement (CLA) - CyberTOMP® framework

 **Project:** CyberTOMP® framework
 **Subprojects composing the main project:** cybertomp-framework-core, cybertomp-fleco-library, cybertomp-fleco-studio
 **Author / Principal Maintainer:** Manuel Domínguez Dorado